TUM-Journey/seba-webappeng-team24/README.md

 The app is based on MEAN stack and is tested on NodeJS 7 but should work on NodeJS 5+.
 It also uses Docker for deployement.

-### Docker
+### Docker Development Environment
+To setup developer environment you can use `./dev.sh` script that will setup containers needed including the mongodb instance seeded with test domain data.
+It mounts volumes binded to your local machine so that you can edit code locally and see all changes directly without reloading the container, **therefore `npm install` is required prior using the script.**

 - `./dev.sh -h` for the help menu.
 - `./dev.sh -a true|false ` to run dev docker-compose with jwt auth enabled.
 - `./dev.sh -a true|false -d` to run docker-compose with development environment
 - `./dev.sh -a true|false -p` to run docker-compose with prod environment (not ready)
 - `./dev.sh -k` to kill docker-compose env. (if for whatever reason it's not killed already)

-The script uses mongodb instance seeded with test domain data.
 Use `employee:employee` and `manager:manager` users to play with a dashboard and features.

 ### Backend